 Sunny.
 Light winds becoming southwesterly 20 to 30 km/h in the middle of the day then becoming light in the evening.
-Overnight temperatures falling to between 16 and 19 with daytime temperatures reaching the low to mid 30s.
+Overnight temperatures falling to between 18 and 22 with daytime temperatures reaching the low to mid 30s.

 Partly cloudy.
 Medium (40%) chance of showers, most likely in the morning and afternoon.
 Light winds becoming northeast to southeasterly 15 to 25 km/h during the day then becoming light during the evening.
-Overnight temperatures falling to between 19 and 22 with daytime temperatures reaching the low to mid 30s.
+Overnight temperatures falling to between 18 and 22 with daytime temperatures reaching the low to mid 30s.

 The next routine forecast will be issued at 5:00 am EST Monday.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.